Updated January 30, 2021

 - Copenhageni cases can be found in lower numbers but throughout Australia, with recent outbreaks recorded in Sydney and Melbourne

 Both are spread via the urine of infected animals (especially rats) in water, soil or foods.
+Infection is more common in dogs living near wet areas.

 Signs Of Leptospirosis